Free financial assessments

 Every investor has a unique set of circumstances that makes it difficult to find a pre-packed solution.
 As you go through your financial journey, your needs will change.
 The key to long-term financial success is allocating your assets to the portfolio that best suits YOUR individual needs.

-The starting point is determining your "risk tolerance".
+When investing, the starting point is determining your "risk tolerance".
 Risk tolerance is based on both your "willingness" & "ability" to take on risk.
 There are many tools out there to assist you in determining these two areas.
-We have four options to help you get started (click on the name to launch the test):
+We have three options to help you get started (click on the name to launch the test):

 This fast 10 question assessment looks at your risk comfort level, ability to take on risk, and your investment personality.

 Once complete, you will receive an immediate report listing what type of investor you are along with tips on things to watch in your investment journey.
 It will also include a suggested portfolio to use as a starting point with SEM.
 This assessment is ideal if you already have a more detailed financial plan and are seeking guidance on what type of investments to select.